steinbeck/casekit/README.md

 This project depends on the Chemistry Development Project (CDK), hosted under http://cdk.github.io/ Please refer to these pages for updated information and the latest version of the CDK.
 CDK's API documentation is available though our [Github site](http://cdk.github.io/cdk/).

-## Releases

-Latest release of casekit is at https://github.com/steinbeck/casekit/releases/latest

 ## Download Spectra Source code

 This assumes that you have git working on your system and you have initialised your local repository.
 Refer to https://help.github.com/articles/set-up-git/ for more